 Dogs of all ages and breeds can suffer from sensitive stomachs.
-Obvious signs include vomiting, constipation or diarrhea.
+Obvious signs include vomiting, constipation or diarrhoea.
 Lack of appetite, hypersalivation, and excessive gas are also symptoms.

 Some dogs are born with a sensitive tummy - you might notice from an early age they struggle to digest food and have abnormal stools.
-Other times, the condition is a result of illness or lifestyle factors, such as eating foods outside what they normally eat or feeling stressed from traveling in a car.
+Other times, the condition is a result of illness or lifestyle factors.

-If you’ve ruled out the above potential causes, chances are the food they’re eating is highly processed - like most commercial kibbles, as well as some cheap canned foods and treats.
-Does this sound familiar?
+If you’ve ruled out the above potential causes, chances are the food they’re eating is highly processed and full of carbohydrates.

 What’s wrong with carbohydrates?

-It all comes down to digestion.
-Dogs (and cats!) have no biological requirement for carbohydrates and can’t metabolize these ingredients as efficiently as humans, which is a problem because most commercial dog foods are packed with them!
+Dogs and cats have no biological requirement for carbohydrates, which is a problem because most commercial dog foods are packed with them!

 What’s the best dog food for sensitive stomachs?

-If you don't like handling raw meat, or love the convenience that dry kibbles offer, you might want to consider a raw alternative diet like ZIWI Peak.
-Our gentle air-drying process helps protect those precious nutrients and amino acids - with the added benefit of being able to store the food in your cupboard, rather than the fridge or freezer.
-Just scoop and serve!
+If you want the convenience of kibble, you might want to consider a raw alternative diet like ZIWI Peak®.
+Our gentle air-drying process helps protect those nutrients while being easy to store and serve.

-- Limited ingredient diet: To reduce inflammation and avoid further stomach upsets when transitioning from a processed to a high-meat diet, we recommend starting with a single protein - and only introducing another when the gut has had time to adjust.
+- Limited ingredient diet: When transitioning a dog with a sensitive stomach, start with a single protein - and only introduce another when the gut has had time to adjust.

-- The power of green tripe: All ZIWI Peak recipes (except chicken, hoki, and mackerel) contain 7% species-appropriate green tripe - a natural probiotic which helps with gut health.
-To help your dog transition to a new diet comfortably, try the Tripe & Lamb recipe - it contains the highest level of tripe out of all ZIWI Peak recipes.
+- The power of green tripe: Most ZIWI Peak recipes contain species-appropriate green tripe - a natural probiotic which helps with gut health.

-- Wet vs. air-dried food: Wet foods could be a good option for pets suffering from constipation as they contain more moisture and fiber, allowing the food to work its way through the digestive tract more comfortably.
+- Wet vs. air-dried food: Wet foods could help with constipation as they contain more moisture and fiber.